Last update: January 7, 2022

 Learn more about the updated Universal Face Covering (Masking) and Eye Protection Policy by clicking on the links below:

-We all look forward to the day when face masks are no longer required at U of U Health.
-Until then, thank you for your continued diligence with masking and for recognizing our responsibility to protect our patients and each other.
+Thank you for your continued diligence with masking and for recognizing our responsibility to protect our patients and each other.

 ALL STUDENTS, FACULTY AND STAFF